ajahne/blog/_drafts/2017-12-23-javascript-closure.md

   }
   doMagic();
 }

+castMagicSpell('abracadabra');
 ```

-Pretty straightforward, now let's go further.
+Pretty straightforward, now let's go further, starting with some definitions.

 ### Definition
 The "academic" definition of closure can simply be “an inner function defined in an outer function” or “the creation of a function, creates a closure”.
 While both of these statements are technically true, they do not get to the practical purposes and application of closures.

 **A technical definition**: A function that references the lexical scope.

-**A practical definition**:  An inner function defined in an outer function that retains access to the outer function’s scope (e.g. variables) after the outer function has returned.
- - Technically, the outer function does not have to return
+**A practical definition**: An inner function defined in an outer function that retains access to the outer function’s scope (e.g. variables) after the outer function has returned. _Technically, the outer function does not have to return_.

 ### Key takeaways
 - Every JavaScript function forms a closure